EverythingMe/kickass-redis/readme.md

 with it in an efficient way can be tricky.
 So I've created this project to wrap common use cases, into a loose framework of redis based solutions for real world problems.

+##Disclaimer:

+This project, while some snippets of it are taken from code I run in production in other projects, is an initial release, and should not be taken to be stable production code.
+As everything.me (and hopefully other people) starts using more and more of this code, it will become more mature and complete.
+But for now, take it as an alpha release, intended to get people involved.

+####Having said that, most of this stuff is pretty basic, and should work without problems, or be easily fixable :)

 #Components
 ----------